Corn smut: Etymology

+In Peru, it is known as chumo or pacho.

 Taxonomy

-U. maydis is the best known and studied of the Ustilaginomycetes, a sub class of basidiomycota, and so is often used as the exemplar species when talking about its entire class.
+Mycosarcoma maydis is the best known and studied fungus of the Ustilaginomycetes, a sub class of basidiomycota, and is often used as the exemplar species when talking about its entire class.

+Formerly it was placed in genus Ustilago, but in 2016, it was placed in genus Mycosarcoma.

 Characteristics

 The fungus infects all parts of the host plant by invading the ovaries of its host.
-The infection causes the corn kernels to swell up into tumor-like galls, whose tissues, texture, and developmental pattern are mushroom-like.
+The infection causes the corn kernels to swell up into tumor-like galls, wherein the tissues, texture, and developmental pattern are mushroom-like.
 The galls grow to 4 to 5 inches in diameter.
-These galls are made up of hypertrophied cells of the infected plant, along with resulting fungal threads, and blue-black spores.
-These dark-colored spores give the cob a burned, scorched appearance; this is the origin of the generic name Ustilago, from the Latin word ustilare (to burn).
+These galls are made up of hypertrophied cells of the infected plant, along with resulting fungal threads and blue-black spores.
+These dark-colored spores give the cob a burned, scorched appearance.

 Biology

 Life cycle

-When grown in the lab on very simple media, it behaves like baker's yeast, forming single cells called sporidia.
+When grown in the lab on very simple media, M. maydis behaves like baker's yeast, forming single cells called sporidia.
 These cells multiply by budding off daughter cells.
-When two compatible sporidia meet on the surface of the plant, they switch to a different mode of growth.
+When two compatible sporidia meet on the surface of the plant, however, they switch to a different mode of growth.
 First, they produce one or another pheromone, and begin producing one or the other type of pheromone receptor - this depends on mating type a or b, as determined by alleles at two unlinked mating loci.
-If this signalling is successful they then send out conjugation tubes to find each other, after which they fuse and make a hypha to enter the maize plant.
+If this signaling is successful, they then send out conjugation tubes to find each other, after which they fuse and make a hypha to enter the corn plant.
 Hyphae growing in the plant are dikaryotic; they possess two haploid nuclei per hyphal compartment.
-In contrast to sporidia, the dikaryotic phase of U. maydis requires infection of the plant to grow and differentiate, and cannot be maintained in the laboratory.
+In contrast to sporidia, the dikaryotic phase of M. maydis only occurs during successful infection of a corn plant, and cannot be maintained in the laboratory.

-Proliferation of the fungus inside the plant leads to disease symptoms such as chlorosis, anthocyanin formation, reduced growth, and the appearance of tumors harboring the developing teliospores.These teliospores help to overwinter the pathogen into the next season.
+Proliferation of the fungus inside the plant leads to disease symptoms such as chlorosis, anthocyanin formation, reduced growth, and the appearance of tumors harboring the developing teliospores.
+These teliospores help to overwinter the pathogen into the next season.
 They survive in the soil.

-Mature tumors release spores that rain and wind then disperse.
+Mature tumors release spores that are dispersed by rain and wind.
 Under appropriate conditions, a metabasidium is formed in which meiosis occurs.
 Resulting haploid nuclei migrate into elongated single cells.
 These cells detach from the metabasidium to become the sporidia, thus completing the life cycle.